 I love how Google Maps predicts which route will get me to my destination quickest.
 What if we could do the same for HR when it comes to predicting employee retention?
 The good news is we already can.
-Here’s why you need predictive analytics tools for HR.
+Here’s why you need predictive analytics employee engagement tools for HR.

 What is Predictive analytics?